Endometriosis

 Infertility due to endometriosis

-The proliferation of the uterine lining can directly scar the fallopian tubes or destroy ovarian tissue, making it difficult or impossible to transport the egg to the uterus and fertilize it in the fallopian tubes.
+Endometriosis lesions can directly adhere to the fallopian tubes or destroy ovarian tissue, making it difficult or impossible to transport the egg to the uterus and fertilize it in the fallopian tubes.
 However, it is much more common that endometriosis seems to indirectly hinder the process of fertilization and implantation in the uterine cavity due to the regional inflammatory situation.
 This is why many women with endometriosis have difficulties getting pregnant.
 However, if endometriosis is detected, help can be provided either by surgery or direct treatment by a fertility specialist.

 Endometriosis: diagnosis with us